 Paris Food Prices

 Paris is world-renowned for its cuisine… but it comes at a cost.
 Luckily, even cash-strapped travelers can still eat well on a budget.
 However, it’s important to do your research because there are a ton of subpar restaurants in Paris.
-If you’re not careful, you’ll spend a lot of money on a bad meal.
+If you’re not careful, you’ll spend a lot of money on a lot of bad meals.

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).